ELHARAKA/BulkTRX/README.md

 Additionally, you'll need a free API key from Tronscan.

-### Installation

 1. **Install Python libraries**:
-   Run the following command to install the necessary Python libraries:

    ```bash
    pip install requests tronapi
    ```
-### Obtain a Tronscan API Key

-1. Visit [Tronscan](https://tronscan.org) and sign up for an account if you haven't already.
-2. Navigate to the API Key section and generate a new API key.

 ### Configure your API key